Haoran-Peng/Haoran-Peng.github.io/index.md

 4. **Haoran Peng**, Cheng-Yuan Ho, Yen-Ting Lin, and Li-Chun Wang, “Energy-Efficient Spectrum Sharing in Symbiotic Radio Using Generalized Benders Decomposition”, has submitted to **IEEE J. Sel.
 Areas Commun.** *(under review)*.

+5. **Haoran Peng**, Ching-Chieh Hsia, Zhu Han, and Li-Chun Wang, “A Generalized Delay and Backlog Analysis for Multiplexing URLLC and eMBB: Reconfigurable Intelligent Surfaces or Decode-and-Forward?”, has been submitted to **IEEE Trans.
+Wireless Commun.** *(under review)*.

 <!-- 5.
 Yingying Huangfu, **Haoran Peng**, Li-Chun Wang, Fan Zhou, and Liang Zhou, “A Statistics-Based Robust Abnormal Node Detection in Cluster-Tree Wireless Sensor Networks”, has been submitted to **IEEE Trans.
 Wireless Commun.** *(under review)*. -->

 ## Conference Papers